Douglas B. Harris

 Bachelor of Arts, History with a Secondary Education Certification

-Before joining the Messina team, Mary Ellen began working at Loyola in 2008 as the Assistant Director of Student Life for the Hillside Area.
-After serving in that role for three years, she became the Assistant Director of Student Life for the Gardens Area.
-During her time in Student Life, coordinated Resident Assistant Training and Staff Development, Student Staff Selection, and helped to develop the Be a Good Hound campaign.
+For five years prior to working with Messina, Mary Ellen was an Assistant Director of Student Life for the Hillside and Gardens Areas at Loyola.
+During her time in Student Life, she coordinated Resident Assistant Training and Staff Development, Student Staff Selection, and helped to develop the Be a Good Hound campaign.
 Mary Ellen was also a co-instructor for FE100 and participated in the Encounter El Salvador immersion experience in May 2009.

 Teresa Heath, Program Coordinator